 The Mills Section has become increasingly concerned about the decline in millwrighting skills in the UK and, in particular, millwright training.
 In 2019, millwrighting was placed on the Heritage Crafts Association's 'Red List of Endangered Crafts'.

-In common with other areas of the heritage sector, many of the long established traditional family firms engaged in millwrighting have gone out of business and have been replaced by smaller, typically, sole trader firms.
-These ‘one-man bands’ do not have the resources to train apprentices and as a result there are very few new entrants into millwrighting.
+In common with other areas of the heritage sector, many of the long-established traditional family firms engaged in millwrighting have gone out of business and have been replaced by smaller firms, typically sole-traders.
+These firms do not have the resources to train apprentices and as a result there are very few new entrants into millwrighting.

 To help provide training for future millwrights and so ensure the future of the milling heritage sector, the Mills Section has begun work to address this shortfall.
 In the first instance we have established a one-year training opportunity, through the SPAB's William Morris Craft Fellowship, for an experienced craftsperson to learn the additional skills needed to enable them to repair mills.
 In the longer term, it is planned to establish a more comprehensive millwright training programme for those wishing to enter the sector from a more junior starting point.

 In a joint initiative with the SPAB, the Mills Section invites applications for one place on our third Craft Fellowship scheme in 2023.
 Craftspeople in any relevant trade who have an interest in mills, and in using and extending their skills to repair and maintain them are invited to apply.
 The scheme follows the existing format of the SPAB's Fellowship scheme, comprising learning and placements across the country.
 It is not a complete millwright training programme or apprenticeship, but a way for an experienced craftsperson to acquire specific additional skills to enable them to work on mills.
 Training will extend over a period of nine months and is offered with a bursary to help cover travel and other costs.